0xradical/respriter/web-app/README.md

 Another useful task is `make db-migrate` that apply migrations over database.
 This tasks is another alias as console task, so if you run `make db-migrate-prd` you can migrate production database.

+## Assets

+Our web-app application does not use Webpacker or Sprockets to handle assets.
+The webpack configuration has been ejected and lives under config/webpack.
+For the URL helpers formerly provided by Webpacker, they are now provided by [Minipack](https://github.com/nikushi/minipack), which uses the manifest.json created by Webpack under public/assets to look for the assets.
+They have a slightly different syntax, so take a look at the docs for further information.

+### Webpack config files

+There is one webpack.base.js config file that provides universal configuration for all environments.
+Based on the type of environment, additional configuration settings will be merged:

+1. webpack.development.js: If mode is set to development
+2. webpack.production.js: If mode is set to production
+3. presets/webpack.client.js: If client (target: web) preset is added
+4. presets/webpack.server.js: If server (target: node) preset is added

+Modes and presets are passed on during execution of webpack / webpack-dev-server.
+For examples, refer to the scripts section in the package.json file.

+There is also a generic config file under webpack/config.js where we expose common variables used in all webpack config files.

+For convenience, some variables are exposed as environment variables.
+This is because our development middleware (webpack/middleware.rb) needs to be aware of those values as well.

+### Asset precompilation

+In development mode, you should be running the webpack-dev-server (webpack.clspt).
+This server will serve the client, web bundles via the ruby middleware (webpack/middleware.rb) automatically.
+Just be sure to config the following environment variables:

+1. WEBPACK_DEV_SERVER_HOST (example: webpack.clspt)
+2. WEBPACK_DEV_SERVER_PORT (example: 3035)
+3. WEBPACK_DEV_SERVER_PUBLIC (example: webpack.clspt:3035)
+4. WEBPACK_DEV_SERVER_PROTOCOL (example: http)

+This server can be autonomously run by invoking `npm run dev` but it is automatically invoked during webpack.clspt container creation.

+In production mode, you should be compiling the asset bundles manually.
+You can compile the assets manually by invoking `npm run build:client`.

+For either mode, unfortunately for the server, ssr bundle we have to compile manually.
+There's no hot reload or HMR support for it yet.
+In development mode in particular, everytime you change an asset and wants the SSR server to pick up the change, you have to recompile the bundle using `npm run build:server` and restart the SSR server (`make down-ssr; make up-ssr`).

+In Heroku, both compilations are invoked automatically because the package.json script `build` is set to `npm run build` which is in turn just `npm run build:client && npm run build:server`.

+### CSS Extraction

+By default, CSS Extraction is turned on in webpack/config.js.
+This makes it possible to use stylesheet bundles in development mode but disables hot reload / HMR.
+If you want to use hot reload / HMR for CSS as well, set extractCSS to false but don't use `stylesheet` URL helpers (because manifest.json won't have them extracted)

 ## Debugging